trinodb/trino/presto-docs/src/main/sphinx/connector/phoenix.rst

 ``CHAR``                     (same)
 ==========================   ============

-The Phoenix fixed length ``BINARY`` data type is mapped to the Presto variable length ``VARBINARY`` data type.
-There is no way to create a Phoenix table in Presto that uses the ``BINARY`` data type, as Presto does not have an equivalent type.
+The Phoenix fixed length ``BINARY`` data type is mapped to the Trino variable length ``VARBINARY`` data type.
+There is no way to create a Phoenix table in Trino that uses the ``BINARY`` data type, as Trino does not have an equivalent type.